Pipeline Integrity Management Solutions

 Our practical approach to HCA Segment Identification is time tested and cost effective.
-We have experience modeling spills via every transport mechanism: air dispersion, subsurface water flow, overland flow, and direct release into surface water.
+We have experience modeling spills via every transport mechanism: air dispersion, overland flow, subsurface (groundwater) migration, and downstream flow.

-Our latest product, the Overland Flow Toolset, gives your GIS personnel control to trace spills over land and downstream.
+Our latest product, the Overland Flow Spill Model, gives your GIS personnel control to trace spills over land and downstream.
 Putting the process and results directly into your hands!

 Gas HCAs and Class Locations

-Natural gas high consequence areas (HCAs) and class locations identify population density along a pipeline, which is a key factor in the development and implementation of mandated pipeline integrity management programs.
+Natural gas high consequence areas (HCAs), moderate consequence areas (MCAs), and class locations identify population density along a pipeline, which is a key factor in the development and implementation of mandated pipeline integrity management programs.

-FreemanGIS has developed geospatial routines to identify HCAs and class locations along natural gas pipelines.
-Our straight-forward approach applies the definitions in pipeline safety regulations (49 CFR 192.761 and 49 CFR 192.5) in an effective, sound, and repeatable manner.
+FreemanGIS has developed geospatial routines to identify HCAs, MCAs, and class locations along natural gas pipelines.
+Our straight-forward approach applies the definitions in pipeline safety regulations (USDOT 49 CFR 192.903, 192.3, and 192.5) in an effective, sound, and repeatable manner.